German-BioImaging/guide-KVpairs-scripts/docs/indepth.rst

 of an OMERO group (thus able to delete anyone's annotations).
 You have been \
 warned.

-Looking at the output Log
+Looking at the output log
 -------------------------
 When the execution of the script is over (also when it fails), you will \
 be able to look at the ouput of the script by clicking that button highlighed \